socomsystems/documentation/user_manual/files/access_webdav.rst

 .. note:: For SSL protected servers, check **Reconnect at logon** to ensure
      that the mapping is persistent upon subsequent reboots.
-If you want to connect to the Nextcloud server as a different user, check **Connect using different credentials**.
+If you want to connect to the cyfrSpaces server as a different user, check **Connect using different credentials**.

 .. figure:: ../images/explorer_webdav.png